 In order to carry out the development work, the council may need to buy your home from you.
 If you aren't willing to sell voluntarily, it can force the sale through using a compulsory purchase order (CPO).
 Read the page on objecting to a CPO to find out what you can do if you don't want to sell.

-What if the work is disturbing me?
+What if the work is disturbing me with noise or dust?

 If noise and dirt from the development work is making your life a misery, you may be able to claim compensation for this.
 You must make your claim while the work is going on.
 Speak to your solicitor if you're in this situation.

 What if I need to move out while the work is going on?